NHS Carbon Reduction Plans: Everything your small business needs to know

 - Draft your CRP: Include your baseline emissions, reduction targets, and an actionable plan to reach net zero.

-Ensure your CRP aligns with PPN 06 21 guidelines.
+Ensure your CRP aligns with PPN 06 21 (more recently called PPN 006) guidelines.
 We’ve added some hints and suggestions to the UK government CRP template to simplify the process.

 Could NHS Carbon Reduction Plans help small businesses?